 Samsung Galaxy S5 full review

 The Korean giant has been hugely successful with its flagship Galaxy S range of smartphones but can the latest edition hold its own against stiff competition.
 The Phone 5S remains a great handset and HTC has impressed with the new HTC One M8.
 There's also competition from the Sony Xperia Z2 and the LG G3 is coming very soon.
 And let's not forget Google's own Nexus 5 and the freshly announced Huawei Ascend P7 either.
-Also read about the Samsung Galaxy S5 Prime, Samsung Galaxy S5 mini, and Samsung Galaxy S5 Active.
+Also read about the Samsung Galaxy S5 mini.

 Samsung Galaxy S5 review: Now the old model